Cracker Barrel Smoky Southern Grilled Chicken

 To make Smoky Southern Grilled Chicken Cracker Barrel style, you’ll need:

 Morton Season-All seasoned salt is the key to this recipe because of its bold flavors and hint of heat that doesn’t show up in many other seasoned salt brands.
-Anyone who is trying to reduce the amount of sodium they eat can also find a reduced sodium version on supermarket shelves.
+Anyone trying to reduce their sodium intake can also find a reduced-sodium version on supermarket shelves.

 Copycat cracker barrel smoky southern chicken ingredients on a tray.